If you've forgotten your Microsoft account password, go here to reset your password.

 Swipe in from the right edge of the screen, tap Settings, and then tap Change PC settings.(If you're using a mouse, point to the lower-right corner of the screen, move the mouse pointer up, click Settings, and then click Change PC settings.)

-Under Password, tap or click Change.
-Enter your current password, and then tap or click Next.
+Under Password, select Change.
+Enter your current password, and then select Next.

 Do one of the following:

 If you want to change the password for a Microsoft account, enter your current password again.
-Enter and reenter your new password, and then tap or click Next.
+Enter and reenter your new password, and then select Next.

-If you want to change the password for a local account, enter and reenter the new password, enter a password hint to help you remember it, and then tap or click Next.
+If you want to change the password for a local account, enter and reenter the new password, enter a password hint to help you remember it, and then select Next.